 Phosphors are substances which exhibit luminescence.
 Mostly, the term is used for technically used substances, applied in illumination and displays, for example, where visible light is needed.
+While luminescence (specifically chemiluminescence) has early on been observed in phosphorus, common phosphor materials do not contain phosphorus.

 Frequently, a phosphor contains mainly a passive (not light-emitting) medium to which some activator substance is added with some concentration.
 In most cases, the activators are rare earth or transition metal ions, for example: